mikeirvingweb/mikeirvingweb/README.md

 Mike Irving here, from Macclesfield, UK.

-I am a cross-platform Mobile and Web Developer, and occasional speaker.
+Cross-platform Mobile and Web Developer, regular speaker, **Microsoft MVP**.

 I have worked in C# / .NET and Web Development for 20+ years, and Mobile Development for 10+ years.